canonical/synapse-operator/src-docs/charm_state.py.md

 If the configuration is invalid, set the state to Blocked if it is a Hook or to failed if it is an Action and do not call the wrapped observer.

-This decorator can be used in an observer method of a CharmBaseWithState class or a class/instance that has an attribute _charm that points to a CharmBaseWithState instance.
+This decorator can be used in a class that observes a hook/action and that defines de get_charm function to get a charm that implements CharmBaseWithState.

 Because of https://github.com/canonical/operator/issues/1129, @functools.wraps cannot be used yet to have a properly created decorator.